The Reduce Your Use campaign for Winter is currently underway with Clare County Council confirming their participation.

 The role that Local Authorities play in meeting the objectives of meeting GHG emissions reductions is highlighted in the 2021 Act, which stipulates that “each local authority shall prepare and make a plan relating to a period of five years (in this section referred to as a ‘Local Authority Climate Action Plan’) which shall specify the mitigation measures and the adaptation measures to be adopted by the local authority.”
 These plans provide the foundation to drive the mitigation and adaptation measures at a county/city-wide level and see Local Authorities translate national climate policy to local circumstances and support the delivery of the National Climate Objective at local and community levels.

-The Reduce Your Use campaign for Winter 2023/2024 (October - March) is currently underway with Clare County Council confirming their participation.
+The Reduce Your Use campaign for Winter is currently underway with Clare County Council confirming their participation.

-The Reduce Your Use campaign supports public bodies to encourage its staff to cut energy waste over the winter months and implement operational actions that reduce energy cinsumption with tips that can be used in both the workplace and in the home.
+The Reduce Your Use campaign supports public bodies to encourage its staff to cut energy waste over the winter months and implement operational actions that reduce energy consumption with tips that can be used in both the workplace and in the home.

 Energy Awareness Tip #10: